algolia/api-clients-automation/website/docs/setupRepository.md

 ---
-title: How to setup the repository
+title: Setup the repository tooling
 ---

-# api-clients-automation
+# Setup the repository tooling

 **Make sure to have Docker installed so you don't have to install the tooling for every API clients.**

-## Setup repository tooling
+## Install the dependencies

 ```bash
 nvm use && yarn
 ```

-## Setup dev environment
+## Mounting the docker image

-You can also execute docker commands one by one, see [Docker commands](#docker)
+> You can also execute docker commands one by one, see [Docker commands](#docker)

 ```bash
 yarn docker:setup